luke-thorburn/bridging-systems/conf/src/pages/home.md

 permalink: false
 templateEngineOverride: njk
 tags: post
+title: Home
 slug: ..
-title: Home
+position: 1
+hidden: false
 longTitle: What is a bridging system?
-position: 1
 ---

 This is the home page.

----
+Tada.